-Note: Be sure students understand that a market doesn't have to be a physical space but could be online or anywhere buyers and sellers meet.
+Note: Be sure students understand that the market doesn't have to be a physical place but could be online or anywhere buyers and sellers meet.

-- 39. Slide 31 Review the definition and read the question: What risks did the family take to produce the pies?
-And, was it worth the risk? - 40.
-Slide 32 Answers may include: the pies might not have sold; there may not have been enough pies sold; they used the resources that could have been used elsewhere.
+- 39. Slide 31 Review the definition and read the question: What risks did the family take to produce pies?
+Was it worth the risk? - 40.
+Slide 32 Answers may include: the pies might not have sold; they might not have sold enough of the pies; they used resources that could have been used elsewhere.

-Note: It was worth the risk because they earned enough money to save their farm.
-The main point is that when a resource is used in production for one item or one service. that same resource is not available to be used to produce a different good or service.
-Help the students to understand that when the sweet potato crop was used to make pies, then those same sweet potatoes were not available for any other use.
-Papa could have been busy finding other work to make money, but instead his time and effort went toward providing a way (fixing the wagon) for the family to take the pies to the Harvest Celebration.
+Note: It was worth the risk because they earned enough money to save the farm.
+The main point is that when a resource is used in production for one item or one service, that same resource is not available to be used to produce a different good or service.
+Help the students understand that when the sweet potato crop was used to make pies, then those same sweet potatoes were not available for any other use.
+Papa could have been busy finding other work to make money, but instead his time and effort went towards providing a way (fixing the wagon) for the family to take the pies to the Harvest Celebration.

-- 41. Slide 33 Read the summary statement on the slide that ties the vocabulary concepts together.
+- 41. Slide 33 Read the summary statement on the slide that ties all of the vocabulary concepts together.
 Invite students to read it with you after you've read it once. - 42.
-Slide 34 If desired, share the information about the author. - 43.
-Slide 35 Read the slide describing the Wrap Up Activity, providing examples as needed, and ask students to work with those seated closest to them to retell the story using vocabulary from their completed Economic Story Map, just as long as all terms within the map are included.
+Slide 34 If desired, share the information about the author.

+43. Slide 35 - Read the slide describing the Wrap Up Activity, providing examples as needed, and ask students to work with those seated closest to them to retell the story using vocabulary from their completed Economic Story Map.

 Note: You can let students know that it's not imperative that they conduct this activity in the same order in which it was done when completing the Economic Story Map, just as long as all terms within the map are included.